-MinValidScore (Optional) The average character score required for a number plate
+MinValidScore (Optional) The average character score required for a number plate to be recognized.

 '''

 [ANPR]

 Type=numberplate

 Location=GB

 Region=20,10,60,90 percent

 Sensitivity=14

 '''

 For more information about the parameters that customize number plate recognition, refer to the Media Server Reference.